 Learn How to Manage an Ankle Sprain

-Have you ever missed a step while climbing down?
+Have you ever missed a step while climbing down the steps?
 Or twisted your foot on an uneven path?
 If yes, then read on to know more…

 An ankle sprain occurs when the strong ligaments that support the ankle stretch beyond their limits and tear.
 Ankle sprains are common injuries that occur among people of all ages.
 They range from mild to severe, depending upon how much damage there is to the ligaments.

 Most sprains are minor injuries that heal with home treatments like rest and applying ice.
-However, if your ankle is very swollen and painful to walk on — or if you are having trouble putting weight on your ankle at all, be sure to see your doctor.
+However, if your ankle is very swollen and painful to walk on — or if you are having trouble putting weight on your ankle at all, be sure to see an orthopedic doctor.